northeastern-rc/rc-public-documentation/docs/source/slurmguide/slurmmonitoringandmanaging.md

 squeue -j <job_id>
 :::

-### Cancelling Jobs: `scancel`
+### Canceling Jobs: `scancel`
 The `scancel` command is used to cancel a running or pending job.
-Once cancelled, a job cannot be resumed.
+Once canceled, a job cannot be resumed.

 #### Syntax: `scancel`
 :::{code} bash